enkidevs/curriculum/go/go-introduction/intro-to-fmt-package/fmt-printf.md

 ## Revision

-Fill in the code to format and print a string using `Printf`.
+Fill in the code to format and print a string in the same function.
 Add a new line character at the end of the statement.

 ```go
 var name, age = "Joan", 21